eslint/rfcs/designs/2019-plugin-loading-improvement/README.md

 Once we removed the `CLIEngine#getRules()` method, `CLIEngine` instances no longer need having the configs that the last call of `executeOnFiles()` used.
 This will simplify the state management of `CLIEngine`.
 As a side note, for this reason, [RFC40] removed the `getRules()` method from the new API.

+#### Performance

+The performance impact should be nothing because `CascadingConfigArrayFactory` class caches loaded configs efficiently:

+- The cache key is directory paths and each value is the config of the directory.
+- The cache value inherits from the parent directory if the directory doesn't have any config file.
+Therefore, it loads configs only once per config file.

 #### About `LinterShell` class in [RFC40]

 If [RFC40] is accepted, this proposal adds `LinterShell#getRulesForFile(filePath)`.